 6. A camera is mounted to the antenna pole to record each pit stop for teams to review following the race.

-7. A weather station is mounted to the very top of the antennae to monitor wind direction and more.
+7. A weather station is mounted to the very top of the antenna to monitor wind direction and more.

 What Is Telemetry?